zype/zype.github.io/api_docs/videos.md

 --------- | -------- | ----
 page      | The page number of records to return (zero indexed).
 Example: 0. | Number per_page  | The number of records to return.
-Example: 10. | Number keyword   | Filters the records returned by keyword.
+Example: 10. | Number q         | A query string for searching for videos | String keyword   | Filters the records returned by keyword.
 Example: comedy. | String status    | Filters the records returned by status.
-Example: created. | String active    | Show active, inactive or all videos Example: true. | String category  | An optional set of key value category pairs to filter the records returned by category.
+Example: created. | String active    | Show active, inactive or all videos Example: true. | String type      | The type of videos to query.
+Example: Zype, Hulu, Youtube, Crunchyroll | String id        | Query for a video by id | String id!       | Exclude a video from the query | String category  | An optional set of key value category pairs to filter the records returned by category.
 Example: category[color]=blue. | Hash category! | Exclude a category from the query.
-Example: category![color] = blue | Hash
+Example: category![color] = blue | Hash zobject_id  | Query for videos with a specific zobject associated with them | String zobject_id! | Exclude videos with a specfific zobject associated with them | String

 #### Response
 200